Living Well (LiveWell)

 Physical activity is a key component of living a healthy lifestyle.
 Incorporating exercise into your daily routine can increase your energy and improve your confidence.
 Campus Recreation's Living Well program at the ARC provides a multitude of opportunities, from personal training to group exercise classes.
 In addition, the dietary analysis and nutrition consultation options provide excellent wellness opportunities.
 Whatever your level, the highly trained, professional Living Well staff will help you find an effective and enjoyable exercise program to meet your goals.

 |Series Classes (Dance, Mind/Body, Martial Arts)||Healthy Aggies|

 Afraid of commitment?
 That's ok!
 At the beginning of each quarter, the Living Well Unit hosts a Try Before You Buy week.
 This week applies to our Group Exercise, Small Group Training, Dance, Mind/Body, and Martial Arts classes!
 Participation is first come, first serve, and priority does go to pass-holders and registered participants.
-For Summer Quarter, we will have two different Try Before You Buy Weeks: June 24–30 (Summer Session 1) and August 5–11 (Summer Session 2).
+For Fall Quarter, we will have two weeks of Try Before You Buy: September 29th - October 12th.